hodge-py/RL/README.md

-# SpaceTimeComplex
+# TimeComplex

-This package was created to evaluate functions for time and space complexity.
-At the moment only time complexity is complete.
+This package was created to evaluate functions for time complexity.
 The function runs an algorithm over and over with randomized input sizes to judge the time complexity.
 PYPI:
 <https://pypi.org/project/SpaceTimeComplex/>